-ENOG (Eurasia Network Operators Group) is the forum where technology experts from the Russian Federation, Commonwealth of Independent States and Eastern Europe gather to discuss core operational issues and share ideas in evolving the Internet in the region.
+ENOG (Eurasia Network Operators Group) is the forum where technology experts from Eastern Europe, Caucasus and Central Asia gather to discuss core operational issues and share ideas in evolving the Internet in the region.

 ENOG is a way of communicating and creating unified approaches among technology professionals.
 This, in turn, enables Internet infrastructure stability, increases global network coherence and facilitates further Internet accessibility for the community.

 Discussions at ENOG traditionally revolve around network interactions and operator collaboration in the region.
 Topics cover the challenges, tools, experiences and best practices in areas such as IPv6, DNS, peering, routing, security and more.